-Assuming usability mistakes, the consequence is straightforward.
+Assuming UX mistakes, the consequence is straightforward.
 There will be low conversion on the site.
-Accordingly, I recommend analyzing the site and looking for usability mistakes.
+Accordingly, I recommend analyzing the site and looking for UX mistakes.
 Based on this analysis, you can build the correct hypotheses of user behavior on the site’s pages.

-Basically, the search for the usability of mistakes is based on data: heatmaps, scrolling depth, moving the mouse cursor, and recording video sessions.
+Basically, the search for UX mistakes is based on data: heatmaps, scrolling depth, moving the mouse cursor, and recording video sessions.
 First, of course, you need to see what the bounce rate is in the Google Analytics report.

 Before starting our overview of 20 typical UX design mistakes, we need to clarify the terminology and understand how UI and UX differ and why these abbreviations often go together.